axiom-data-science/sccoos-sass-calibration/sass/README.md

-# Notes about Corrupted Data Files
+# Notes About Missing Data

-## The problem
+## Corrupted data files

-Perfect lines in these data files have a hash-mark `#` that separates the server info (time and IP) from the data.
+Perfect lines in the CTD data files have a hash-mark `#` that separates the server info (time and IP) from the data.
 A good line will look like:

 ```